top of page

 Stefan Jurgens

-Here’s the truth: Stressors are inevitable.
+Here’s a truth: Stressors are inevitable.
 How we respond to them defines our experience.

 Why Stress Overwhelms Us (And How to Shift)